Ankitraghav000/Docker/README.md

 docker container run ubuntu
 ```
 #### See all container
+Paste this command in terminal to check running and stopped container list.
 ```
 docker container ls -a
 ```
 #### Run container in background only for 60 sec

+Paste this command in terminal and container will run in background only for 60 sec.
 ```
 docker container run -d ubuntu sleep 60
 ```
 - -d Stands for :Detached mode
 - Purpose: Runs the container in the background.
 #### Make running container

+Paste this command in terminal create a running container.
 ```
 docker container run -d -it ubuntu
 ```